 - Place fillings of your choice in a line across the long side of the rice about one inch from bottom.

-- Add a dab of wasabi or umeboshi across the roll.
+- Add a dab of wasabi or umeboshi seasoning across the roll.

 - Roll it up, cut into 6 even slices with a slightly damp sharp knife.

 - Serve with wasabi or shoyu sushi dip.

 Easy Sushi RicePrint